blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 In the immediate term, having a more rigorous definition of semantic meaning (e.g. what I actually "mean" when I say the "timestamp" of my entity) improves the experience of embedding applications, block developers, and end-users as outlined in the [Motivating implications](#motivating-implications).

 In the longer term, blocks can be developed _within_ emergent standards, discovering related descriptions of data, and having greater confidence that they fit the problems well.
-Users benefit from an ecosystem with less guesswork, and greater specificity.
-Embedding applications have greater potential to implement programmatic inferrence, and have a better specified toolkit to utilise when addressing problems of mapping data.
+Users benefit from an ecosystem with less guesswork, and greater specificity. embedding applications have greater potential to implement programmatic inferrence, and have a better specified toolkit to utilise when addressing problems of mapping data.

 #### Simple use-cases